Recruiting Resources

 Implementation

-- Pre-register your presentation with us to receive:
+- Register your presentation with us to receive:

 - Survey data on your presentation (results on pre/post survey, plus participant feedback).